We develop statistical methods to improve our understanding of tumor cell-to-cell variability and its relationship to cancer progression.

 The Benes laboratory, known as The Center for Molecular Therapeutics, is engaged in the design and application of personalized therapies for cancer.
 Research topics include: the response to cancer therapeutics, the molecular basis of sensitivity to specific drugs and how to identify the genetic variations affecting the response to targeted therapies.

-A major focus of the lab is to understand how epigenetic lesions conspire with genetic events to drive tumorigenesis and drug resistance.
+A major focus of the Bernstein Lab is to understand how epigenetic lesions conspire with genetic events to drive tumorigenesis and drug resistance.

 The lab is designed to provide a collaborative resource that can provide expertise and services on tissue acquisition, preparation, specialized histological stains, and high-end digital microscopy quantitative analysis.